resh2024/CST8911_Midterm_Project/midterm.md

 ![alt text](image.png)

-**Note: We had a policy error trying to use the region US East and needed to use Canada Central and West US 2 instead.**
+- Created a low-cost Azure VM using the B1s size to keep costs down while still meeting project needs.
+Faced a policy restriction when trying to deploy in the US East region, so we switched to Canada Central for compatibility with the Azure for Students subscription.

 ## Creating a Function App

 ![alt text](image-7.png)

+- Created an Azure Function App named restful-function using the Node.js 22 LTS runtime stack.

 ## Creating GET and POST HTTP trigger functions

 ![alt text](image-10.png)

+- Added HTTP trigger functions to handle GET and POST requests for the REST API.
+This lets the Function App respond to incoming requests without needing a full server.

 ### getTrigger